 John "Handsome Johnny" Roselli was rumored by many to have played a role in the assassination of John F. Kennedy.
 Roselli was also involved with the Central Intelligence Agency (CIA) plot to kill Cuban leader Fidel Castro in the early 1960s.

-National Security Agency (NSA) - "Neither confirm nor deny records exist" on Roselli.
+National Security Agency (NSA) - The NSA claims that they can "Neither confirm nor deny records exist" on Roselli.
 Is this simply a standard response?
 Or are they hiding information?

 The President John F. Kennedy Assassination Records Collection Act of 1992 created the Assassination Records Review Board as an independent agency to re-examine for release the assassination-related records that federal agencies still regarded as too sensitive to open to the public.
 The Board finished its work on September 30, 1998, issued a final report, and transferred all of its records to the National Archives and Records Administration.